zaiyan-x/system-programming/hw0.md

 1. What compiler flag is used to generate a debug build?

+-g

 2. You fix a problem in the Makefile and type `make` again.
 Explain why this may be insufficient to generate a new build.

+Because not all source files will be remade if one does not clean the original files.
+One should clean and start from scratch.

 3. Are tabs or spaces used to indent the commands after the rule in a Makefile?

+Each line in the rule recipe must start with a tab.

 4. What does `git commit` do?
 What’s a `sha` in the context of git?

+The "commit" command is used to save your changes to the local repository.
+`sha` is a unique key used to store the content one hands to Git.

 5. What does `git log` show you?

+git log lists the commits made in that repository in reverse chronological order, that is, the most recent commits show up first.

 6. What does `git status` tell you and how would the contents of `.gitignore` change its output?

+`git status` shows the state of the working directory and the staging area.
+`gitignore` will specify intentionally untracked files that Git should ignore but files already tracked by Git are not affected.

 7. What does `git push` do?
 Why is it not just sufficient to commit with `git commit -m ’fixed all bugs’ `?

+`git commit` only commit to local repo while `git push` is the definitive step that upload local repository content to a remote repository.

 8. What does a non-fast-forward error `git push` reject mean?
 What is the most common way of dealing with this?

+It means git cannot make the change on the remote without losing commits, so it refuses the push.
+Usually you can remedy this by fetch and merge the remote branch.

 ### Optional: Just for fun